Mathematics with Qualified Teacher Status (QTS)

 Our MSc Mathematics with Qualified Teacher Status (QTS) is a follow-on qualification from our PGCE Mathematics programme.
 Following the successful completion of a research methods course and a school-based research project, you will be qualified to master's level which, in addition to your PGCE, will position you strongly in the broad field of maths teaching.

-The structure of the MSc programme has been uniquely designed to allow you to gain Qualified Teacher Status (QTS) and complete your master's degree by the end of your second year of teaching, at the same time as keeping your first year of teaching (Newly Qualified Teacher year) free from any academic commitments.
+The structure of the MSc programme has been uniquely designed to allow you to gain Qualified Teacher Status (QTS) and then progress to complete the master's degree on a part-time basis during your early years of teaching.

-At the end of your PGCE year, if you are eligible and you decide to continue with your master's study, you can enrol onto our Research into Teaching and Learning module.
-This module is worth 30 credits and is completed prior to you starting your Newly Qualified Teacher (NQT) year.
+Following completion of your PGCE year, if you are eligible and you decide to progress with master's study, you can enrol onto a Research in Education module.
+This module is worth 30 credits and is completed online during the summer.

 Who should study this programme?